sharkgurl/sharkgurl.github.io/_posts/2024-06-27-Data_Understanding.md

 ### Context <a name="data-understanding-context"></a>

-There are 5 steps in Data Mining Pipeline:
+There are five steps in the Data Mining Pipeline process:

 - Data understanding
 - Data pre-processing